varabyte/kotter/README.md

 ### 🧵 Thread Affinity

-Sections are rendered sequentially on a single thread.
-Anytime you make a call to run a section, no matter which thread it is called from, a single thread ultimately handles it.
-At the same time, if you attempt to run one section while another is already running, an exception is thrown.
+Sections are rendered sequentially on a single render thread.
+Anytime you see a `section { ... }`, no matter which thread it is called from, a single thread ultimately handles it.
+However, if you use two threads to attempt to run one section while another is already running, an exception is thrown.

 The `run` block runs in place on the thread that called it.
 In this way, progress is prevented until the run logic finishes running.

-I made this decision so that:
+I made the decision to lock section rendering down so that:

 * I don't have to worry about multiple sections `println`ing at the same time - who likes clobbered text?
 * Kotter handles repainting by moving the terminal cursor around, which would fail horribly if multiple sections tried